Bits and Pieces

 Take the Bits and Pieces Challenge!
 This monthly piece of metal clay fun will challenge you to create something with five different elements and a specific theme, which change each month.

 Bits and Pieces Challenge

-- For texture or used in the design – a toy
+For texture or used in the design – something you got during the holidays

 Bits and Pieces Winners